Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: I. Introduction

 \section{I. Introduction}

-The equation of state (EoS) of strongly interacting matter plays a major role in the hydrodynamic description of the hot and dense matter created in heavy ion collisions~\cite{hydro-review-1,hydro-review-2,hydro-review-4,hydro-review-5}.
-It governs how the hydrodynamic evolution transforms the initial state fluctuations into final state anisotropies in terms of collective flow and particle correlations.
-Motivated by the lattice QCD simulations which indicate that the quark-hadron transition is a crossover at zero baryon density~\cite{lattice-01,lattice-02,lattice-03}, many different equations of state (EoSs) have been proposed by fitting the lattice data ~\cite{eos-latt-05,eos-latt-06}, complemented by combining with EoSs appropriate for the hadronic phase \cite{eos-hrg-01} at low temperatures ~\cite{eos-pasi-01,eos-pasi-02,eos-pasi-03,eos-latt-01,eos-latt-02,eos-latt-03,eos-latt-04,eos-latt-07,eos-hrg-02}.
-For a study employing EoS with a first order phase transition, see Ref.~\cite{sph-review-1}.
+The equation of state (EoS) of strongly interacting matter plays a major role in the hydrodynamic description of the hot and dense system created in heavy ion collisions~\cite{hydro-review-01,hydro-review-02,hydro-review-04,hydro-review-05}.
+It governs how the hydrodynamic evolution transforms the initial state conditions and fluctuations into final state femtoscopic correlations and anisotropies in terms of collective flow.
+Traditionally, EoS's with a first-order transition between the quark-gluon plasma (QGP) and hadronic phases were employed in the hydrodynamic models.
+However, lattice QCD calculations~\cite{lattice-01,lattice-02,lattice-03,lattice-04,lattice-05,lattice-06} indicated that the quark-hadron transition is a smooth crossover with zero baryon density and large strange quark mass.
+Recently, by using the HISQ/tree and asqtad actions, the HotQCD Collaboration found $T_c=154(9)$ MeV~\cite{lattice-17}, while by employing a stout-improved staggered fermionic action, $T_c=151(3)(3) $GeV is obtained by the Wuppertal-Budapest Collaboration~\cite{lattice-14,lattice-15}.
+This motivated many different equations of state (EoS's) which fit to the lattice data at high temperature, while combining with appropriate properties at low temperature~\cite{eos-pasi-01,eos-pasi-02,eos-pasi-03,eos-latt-01,eos-latt-02,eos-latt-03,eos-latt-04,eos-latt-07,eos-hrg-02,eos-latt-13}.